-These qualifications are vocational as they can support a learner's career progression.
+This qualification is vocational as it can support a learner's career progression.
 To meet QUALIFI's aim to provide an appropriate assessment method each unit will be assessed through tasks that will be written in a way to make them realistic 'work-related' tasks wherever possible.
 Learners will need to demonstrate knowledge, understanding and.
 Original thought, problem solving and recommendations on actions will also be asked for from learners where appropriate for the unit.
 Intellectual rigour will be expected appropriate to the level of the qualification.